 The services of Academic Development Support are available free of charge to all full-time international/overseas students completing a full degree.
-They offer support with academic cultural differences; learning styles; what is meant by plagiarism, argument and critical analysis, as well as looking at English for academic purposes.
+They offer support on academic cultural differences, learning styles, what is meant by plagiarism, argument and critical analysis, as well as looking at English for academic purposes.